 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Does it seem that you are hearing more about the importance of dietary fiber than ever before?
-Recent scientific evidence shows that a high-fiber diet is associated with a variety of health benefits such as controlling weight, contributing to a healthy digestive tract and regular bowel habits, and reducing the risk of heart disease, diabetes, and cancer in the lower digestive tract.
+Recent scientific evidence shows that a high-fiber diet is associated with a variety of health benefits such as:

 Many consumers assume that all whole grain foods contain a high amount of fiber, but these foods can vary in fiber content.
 For packaged foods, choose those that list whole grains as the first ingredient.
 Also, read the fiber information on the Nutrition Facts Panel.
-Select products that are good sources of fiber, those that contain at least 10% of the Daily Value or 2.5 grams per serving and excellent sources, those that contain at least 20% of the Daily Value or 5 grams of fiber per serving.
+Select products that are:

-This article originally appeared in Nutri-bytes (November 2009), a service of the University of Cincinnati College of Nursing and was adapted for use on NetWellness with permission.
+This article originally appeared in Nutri-bytes, a service of the University of Cincinnati College of Nursing and was adapted for use on NetWellness with permission.

 Bonnie J Brehm, PhD, RD